phillipmonroe/PokerLite/README.md

 **Author**: Phillip Monroe

 ## Download
-A compile .exe can be found on my [GitHub](https://github.com/phillipmonroe/PokerLite/releases)
+PokerLite.exe can be found on my [GitHub](https://github.com/phillipmonroe/PokerLite/releases)

 ## Summary/Rules
 The game of Pokerlite is just like Poker, but with some parts removed.
 It uses a